Skip to content

 Responsive Behavior

-• Full App Shell with maximum content width of 1400px, using standard layout by default
+• Full App Shell with maximum content width of 1400px, using this layout by default

-• At the breakpoint of 768px (and below) the application automatically switches to wide layout (the layout switcher is no longer available)
+• At the breakpoint of 870px (and below) the application automatically switches to wide layout (the layout switcher is no longer available)

 Theme Support